ralismark/ralismark.github.io/_posts/2019-04-05-speed-of-light.md

 layout: post
 title: A simple "derivation" of the speed of light
 tags: math
+excerpt: Deriving an expression for c without advanced vector calculus
 ---

 By assuming the nature of the propagation of EM waves, we can derive the speed of light from Maxwell's equations in a much simpler way and without advanced vector calculus.
 However, I'm not sure how valid this is, so if there's any issues, please raise them on [the repo for my blog][repo].